ritishgumber/aws-snowball-user-guide/doc_source/mailing-storage.md

 + **United States of America \(US\) and Canada** – When shipping within the US or Canada, you have access to one\-day shipping and two\-day shipping\.

 + **Singapore** – When shipping within Singapore, you have access to Domestic Express Saver shipping\.

-+ **Malaysia** – When shipping from Malaysia to Singapore, you have access to UPS Express Saver shipping\.